alcampag/oci-cn-quickstart/README.md

 ## Step 3: Create the OKE data plane

-As the data plane vastly depends on the particular use case, there is no stack for it, and it depends mostly on your needs, as there are many options.
+As the data plane vastly depends on the particular use case, there is no stack for it, as there are many options.

 ### Option 3.1: Create the OKE data plane with Oracle Linux nodes